brandur/sorg/content/fragments/rust-brick-walls.md

 eureka moment -- it felt impossible only hours before.

 But eventually you find your way into the clear.
-The walls get smaller and you find your way passed more easily.
+The walls get smaller and you navigate passed them more easily.
 At some point you might gain so much mechanical dexterity that you find yourself in an open field -- you know the language and its tooling so well that there's practically nothing